Qualifications Explained

 Apprenticeships are work-based training programmes designed around the needs of employers and can lead to nationally recognised qualifications.

 The level you start at depends on your chosen industry and role.
-When you are on your Apprenticeship, you are working towards an Apprenticeship standard.
+When you are on your apprenticeship, you are working towards an apprenticeship standard.
 Sometimes your employer may also choose for you to study a qualification in addition to the standard e.g. an NVQ or BTEC.
 Your apprenticeship will involve you completing a portfolio of work to evidence you are competent in your role.
-Once you have completed all your units you will be put forward for endpoint assessment.
+Once you have completed all your units you will be put forward for end point assessment (EPA).

 T Level Qualifications